donn/RiscBEE/README.md

 You can generate machine code with [Oak.js](https://skyus.github.io/Oak.js).
 To simulate, run CPU_tb.v.

 ## Simulation
-### CloudV
+### Cloud V
-[CloudV](https://cloudv.io/) is a cloud-based digital design platform that I'm helping out with.
+[Cloud V](https://cloudv.io/) is a cloud-based digital design platform by our computer science and engineering department.
 To use it, create an account and clone https://cloudv.io/skyus/RiscBEE.

 ### IcarusVerilog and other simulators
 You might need to manage includes and add dump statements to CPU_tb.v.